GuilhermeFeitos/DesafioCoreData_MVVM/README.md

 //

-Challenge: Build an application containing a TableView, two textFields one for "Name" and one for "Age".
+Challenge: Build an app containing a TableView, two textFields, one for "Name" and one for "Age".
-Add two buttons in the ViewController, one for "Add" and one for "Remove" the information in CoreData
+Add two buttons to the ViewController, one to "Add" and one to "Remove" the information in CoreData, and clicking on the cell it is possible to delete the information.

 Create the project in MVVM structure